Didier Theys: IMSA

 Theys ran the IMSA GT Championship in 1995 on a Ferrari 333SP.
 He finished fourth in 1996, 11th in 1997 and 6th in the series' final season in 1998.

 1998 season

 Theys' 1998 victories at Daytona and Sebring came in the Kevin Doran-prepared MOMO Ferrari with co-drivers Mauro Baldi, Arie Luyendyk and Giampiero Moretti.
 His 2002 Daytona victory came in the Doran Lista Dallara Judd with co-drivers Baldi, Fredy Lienhard and Max Papis.

-His 1998 season was a record-setter, as in addition to winning Daytona and Sebring, Theys also won the Six Hours of Watkins Glen.
+Theys' 1998 season was a record-setter, as in addition to winning Daytona and Sebring, He also won the Six Hours of Watkins Glen.

-He also finished second overall in the FIA Sportscar Championship that year, winning at Paul Ricard, France.
+Theys also finished second overall in the FIA Sportscar Championship that year, winning at Paul Ricard, France.

 2000–2002 seasons

 In addition to his Grand-Am driver championship in 2002, Theys finished third in the driver point standings in that series in 2001 and was the runner-up in 2000.
 He had four victories in his championship 2002 season, and established the largest margin of victory in series history in winning the race at Mont-Tremblant, Quebec from the pole that year.